decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 ### Sleepy model

 In the [sleepy model](https://eprint.iacr.org/2016/918.pdf) of Pass and Shi, in addition to being either honest or corrupt, parties can be either *active* or *inactive* each round.
 The assumption is that the threshold bound on the adversary holds at each round on the actual number of active parties in that round.
 This is sometimes called the [dynamic participation](https://eprint.iacr.org/2023/280.pdf) model.
-This is similar to a model assuming a mix of Byzantine failures and mobile oblivious crash failures.
+This is similar to a model assuming a mix of Byzantine failures (with a corruption cost of 2) and mobile oblivious crash failures (with a corruption cost of 1).

 ### Mobile sluggish